 Enlarged hearts, if they do develop, normally develop in dogs between 4 to 10 years of age and can be found via a radiograph of the chest.
 The severity of the condition is determined with an ultrasound, which will show how much muscle function is left.
 However, your vet may spot the condition during a thorough physical exam.

 Depending on how severe the condition is, your vet can prescribe medication to help the heart contract more effectively.
-They will also schedule regular checkups to track any progress, which can be determined with radiographs, blood pressure measurements, EKGs and biochemical tests.
+They will also schedule regular checkups to track any progress, which can be determined with radiographs, blood pressure measurements, EKGs, and biochemical tests.
+Enalapril for dogs and Pimobendan for dogs can be used in case your dog does experience heart failure.

-Unfortunately, in most cases, by the time the condition is spotted and diagnosed it is too late -- life expectancy is usually determined to be under six months.
-But within those months, your vet can best advise you how to make your dog's life as comfortable as possible.
+Unfortunately, in most cases, by the time the condition is spotted and diagnosed, it is too late -- life expectancy is usually determined to be under six months.
+But within those months, your vet can best advise you on how to make your dog's life as comfortable as possible.

 More on Heart Health